omnetpp/omnetpp/samples/database/README.txt

 3. Take the given C++ sources, and compile them into your simulation.
    (Use Token Ring sample simulation if you're unsure -- the sample database contents for demonstrating cMySQLConfiguration is for this model.)
    To get the sources built, the MySQL headers AND OMNeT++'s src/envir directory need to be in the include path (-I compiler options), and you need to link against the MySQL library (-lmysqlclient).

    For example, to add database support to the Token Ring model, you'd do the
    following:

    $ cd samples/database
    $ cp *.cc *.h ../tokenring
    $ cd ../tokenring
-   $ opp_makemake -f -N -x -I/usr/include/mysql -I$HOME/omnetpp/src/envir \
+   $ opp_makemake -f -N -x -I/usr/include/mysql -I$HOME/omnetpp/src/envir
            -lmysqlclient
    $ make

-   On Windows, the last commands would look like this (provided you installed MySQL into C:\MySQL):
+   On Windows, the last commands would look like this (provided you installed MySQL into C:\MySQL;):

-   > opp_nmakemake -f -N -x -IC:/MySQL/include -IC:/OMNeT++/src/envir \
+   > opp_nmakemake -f -N -x -IC:/MySQL/include -IC:/OMNeT++/src/envir
-   -LC:/MySQL/lib -lmysqlclient.lib
+           -LC:/MySQL/lib -llibmysql.lib
    > nmake -f Makefile.vc

+   NOTE that on Windows you need to link against libmysql.lib and **not** mysqlclient.lib as on Linux; and the program will need libmysql.dll as well to run.
+You won't be able to link against mysqlclient.lib because of multi- threaded/single-threaded library issues (there'll be always undefined symbols.)
+If you installed MySQL to the default location under Program Files, you'd better use the short directory names like C:/PROGRA~1/MySQL/MYSQLS~1.1 in the opp_nmakemake command line (dir /x displays them.)

    On Linux, you can also build a shared library, and have it loaded into the simulation dynamically (using the load-libs= omnetpp.ini entry).

 4. Fill the database with the input data.
 If you want to use cMySQLConfiguration, this means INSERTs into the config, configsection and configentry tables, and with cMySQLNetBuilder, into the network, node, link and parameter tables.

    To use the sample cMySQLConfiguration data for the Token Ring model, run the